chadpenny/cpenny-portfolio/README.md

 ![shark](shark.png)

 # What I hope to learn
 Visualization in general is one of my weaknesses.
 I had a lot of practice with it in my internship and improved, but I still have a long way to go and I hope this class will get me there!
+I look forward to improving Tableau skills and learning other visualization techniques!

 # Portfolio
 This is where I will put the new things I do.